Lentil Soup with Ham

 lentil soup with ham in a bowl with toast and spoon on the side

 When you add wine or any kind of alcohol to deglaze a pan, it not only works wonderfully but it adds a ton of flavor to whatever you’re making.
-See how perfectly clean the bottom of the pot is after adding the wine?
+However, if you really don’t want to cook with wine or alcohol, you can always use beef broth or water to deglaze your pot.

-If you’re not a red wine drinker, you still can grab a decent, inexpensive bottle to cook with – as long as it’s not cooking wine.
+Or if you’re just not a red wine drinker, you still can grab a decent, inexpensive bottle to cook with – as long as it’s not cooking wine.
 Use the rest to make a delicious Beef Stew or many other recipes that use red wine as an ingredient.

-Like you see here in these pictures, we love serving this soup recipe with lots of good quality grated parmesan cheese and extra fresh thyme and black pepper.
-I’m not really sure if parmesan cheese is traditional for lentil soup or not…but I can tell you that it’s absolutely delicious.
+Like you see here in these pictures, we love serving this soup recipe with lots of grated parmesan cheese and extra fresh thyme and black pepper.

-In addition to garnishing our soup, we like to slice and toast some good, crusty bread like a French baguette or ciabatta bread.
-Slather that bread with lots of salty butter and you’ve got edible utensils for eating this lentil soup with ham.
+We like to slice and toast good, crusty bread like a French baguette or ciabatta bread.
+Slather the bread with lots of salty butter and you’ve got edible utensils for eating this lentil soup with ham.

 lentil soup with ham and vegetables in white bowl with toast